Vinaypnaidu/YetAnotherHadoop/README.md

 `python3 cli.py`

-Writing a file to the DFS - `put <absolute path of the file>` Reading a file from the DFS - `cat <filename>`
+Writing a file to the DFS -

+`put <absolute path of the file>`

+Reading a file from the DFS -

+`cat <filename>`

-Listing all files in the DFS - `ls`
+Listing all files in the DFS -

+`ls`

-Deleting a file from the DFS - `rm <filename>`
+Deleting a file from the DFS -

+`rm <filename>`

-Running a Map-Reduce job - `runmapreducejob -i <absolute path of input file> -o <absolute path of output file> -c <absolute path of dfs setup file> -m <absolute path of mapper file> -r <absolute path of reducer file>'
+Running a Map-Reduce job -

+`runmapreducejob -i <absolute path of input file> -o <absolute path of output file> -c <absolute path of dfs setup file> -m <absolute path of mapper file> -r <absolute path of reducer file>`

+The example `mapper.py` and `reducer.py` files can be used to test the working.
+The US Accident datset and the map reduce specifications are also included in the `MapReduceExample` folder.

 ### Implementation details
 The Heartbeat functionality is implemented using UDP client-server model.
 After every `sync_period` seconds, the datanodes send a message to the primary namenode.
 The primary namenode also sends the heartbeat to secondary namenode every `sync_period` seconds.
 The secondary namenode periodically performs backup of the primary namenode metadata files every `sync_period` seconds.
 Data will be persistent.
 When a file is written to DFS, replication will be performed according to the size of the file, `block_size` and `replication_factor`.

-P.S. - The deletion of replicas when `rm <filename>` command is executed and the implementation of datanodes as servers is yet to be implemented.
+The deletion of replicas when `rm <filename>` command is executed and the implementation of datanodes as servers is yet to be implemented.